“Success is a common denominator here...and what I like most

 After meeting a team of USPTO recruiters on his campus at the Polytechnic University of Puerto Rico in 2002, Jorge quickly learned that the path to becoming a successful patent examiner took hard work, time, dedication and determination.
 He was immediately attracted to the agency for the exposure to the latest innovations (he wound up examining software applications that became what we know today as Blu-Ray), but also reveled in the idea of being in an environment where your personal best was the only thing standing in the way of promotions and awards.
 Jorge was up for the challenge.

-Nearly fifteen years later as a Supervisory Patent Examiner, Jorge’s favorite part of his job is to coach and mentor the thirteen patent examiners in his art unit and guide them through their career advancement.
-He expects the best, because he gives his best.
+Jorge is currently a Patent Training Advisor within the Office of Patent Training.
+Before that, he served as a Supervisory Patent Examiner, where his favorite part of the job was coaching and mentoring the thirteen patent examiners in his art unit and guiding them through their career advancement.
+In both capacities, he expects the best, because he gives his best.
 And believes that across the agency, his peers do the same by giving their all to support the USPTO’s mission to protect American intellectual property rights at home and abroad.

 “Success is a common denominator here,” he says.
 “And what I like most about working at the USPTO is that you can own your success.”

 USPTO employees work hard to achieve their career goals and are provided with the information and tools that they need to succeed.
 Motivation, however, has to come from within.
 For example, any entry level patent examiner joining the organization can climb a non-competitive career ladder from a GS-7 up to a GS-14, one rung at a time at their own pace.

 Throughout the agency, mentorship programs, leadership academies and custom training courses have all been established with the success of the individual employee in mind.